 Here you will have the previously synchronized sessions, the training according to calendar that you can create or an interval session that you can modify directly from the clock

 This last option is not intended for you to create a series of workouts and save them.
 It's more like a quick menu where you can configure an activity, so when you enter the menu you'll be editing the last workout you created from here.

 From this menu the creation is very simple.
 First you enter the work interval, then the rest time and the number of times you are going to punish yourself with these intervals (the number of repetitions).
-These values can be in distance, time or "open", where you will mark the laps freely, normally at the moment just before putting the liver in your mouth.
-Finally you can establish some warm-up and cool-down times.
+These values can be in distance, time or "open", where you will be marking the laps freely, usually at the moment just before throwing the liver out of the mouth.
+Finally podhen set warm-up and cool-down times.